The Office of Strategic Services (U.S.)

 The OSS in fiction:

 - Sniper Elite and its Continuity Reboot Sniper Elite V2 feature Karl Fairburne, a German-American/German-British officer in the OSS and an excellent sniper, as the main protagonist.
-Sniper Elite 4 shows how he was recruited into the OSS.
+Sniper Elite 4 shows how he was recruited into the OSS, and also features a high-ranking member of the unit in Col. Jack Weaver.

 - Robert De Niro's film The Good Shepherd chronicles the transition from the OSS to the CIA.